 Q. Can you help me find a publisher?

 A. That's where a good agent can help you.
 I can point you to excellent Web sites that supply contact and submission information for literary agents, but I am not an agent myself.

 Q. What kinds of books do you do?

-A. Most of the adult books I've done recently have been self-help or business books, but I've also worked on manuscripts in psychology, chemistry, financial services, and parenting.
+A. I am currently interested in biographies and autobiographies.
+In the past, most of the adult books I did were self-help or business books, but I've also worked on manuscripts in psychology, chemistry, financial services, and parenting.
 The children's books I have worked on as an editor include fiction and non-fiction; usually, this work is anonymous and contracted by the publisher, not the author.